IT Innovation, MS

 • Resume: Submit a detailed resume indicating your work experience and background.

-• Letter of Recommendation: One letter of recommendation from a reference who can evaluate your work and/or academic achievements on the following criteria: technical interest, independence and initiative, proficiency with written English, and alignment with the IT Innovation program.
+• Optional: One letter of recommendation from a reference who can evaluate your work and/or academic achievements.

 Non-Degree students interested in taking courses without admission to the MS in IT Innovation degree program may do so with permission of the graduate program committee.